mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- There are no unresolved questions which should be resolved by this RFC.
+- There are no unresolved questions which should be resolved by this MCIP.

 # Future possibilities
 [future-possibilities]: #future-possibilities